-In short, the minimum coverage should be at least 15/30/10 for Arizona drivers.
+In short, the minimum auto accident insurance coverage should be at least 15/30/10 for Arizona drivers.

 The median household income in Phoenix is significantly above the median for the whole state of Arizona.
 Many people here carry more than the minimum amount of auto accident insurance coverage to protect their assets in the event of an accident.

+Yes.
 Arizona is what’s called a “fault” state, as opposed to a “no fault” state.
-When it comes to insurance, this means when a driver is involved in an accident, he or she has several options:
+When it comes to auto accident insurance coverage, this means when a driver is involved in an accident, he or she has several options:

 The vast majority (at least 85%) of personal injury cases settle out of court.
 In motor vehicle injury cases, insurance companies usually fund the settlements.